oSoc17/smartflanders-backend/README.md

 headers of the dataset.

 ### 2) Adding the graph processor to the cron file
+In order for the cron job to gather data for the new dataset, it's graph processor must be added to `cron.php` in the variable `$processors`.

 ### 3) Publishing the dataset
 There are two ways in which a new dataset can be published: either it will be published on its own (no router needed),